 The Portofino has ten separate convention meeting rooms and is a popular destination for small to midsize groups.
 Perhaps because they're figuring that most people staying there are on an expense account, some of the restaurants' prices are well beyond what we'd consider reasonable, even for a theme park's hotel.

-2013 rack rates range from $279 per night in January to $439 per night during the December holidays.
-We think the Portofino has Universal's best rooms, and the resort is very pretty.
-Its price puts the Portofino on par with the Ritz-Carlton, something its rooms and grounds can't quite maintain.
-But the Ritz isn't a short walk from Harry Potter, either.
-If you're going to stay at the Portofino for two nights or more, consider getting an annual pass to the Universal parks, which gives substantial discounts on rooms (often more than $100 per night) and can more than offset the cost of the room.
+In 2015, rack rates range from about $294 per night in January to $479 per night during the December holidays.
+While we think Portofino Bay has Universal’s best rooms, the prices put it on par with the Ritz-Carlton, something its rooms and grounds can't quite maintain.
+On the other hand, the Ritz isn’t a short walk from Harry Potter, and the Portofino is significantly cheaper than the Grand Floridian at Disney.
+If you’re going to stay at the Portofino for two nights or more, consider getting an annual pass to the Universal parks, which gives substantial discounts on rooms (often more than $100 per night) and can more than offset the cost of the room.

 Strengths: Guest room bathrooms; on-site dining variety Weaknesses: Expensive on-site dining

 - Bar American (Bar or Lounge)